What Farm Animals should you buy?

 Disadvantages of keeping animal

 What are the negative things about keeping a particular animal?
-I have found that most articles on the internet the positive side of owning an animal, but I will be honest and blunt about the disadvantages of keeping each animal.
+I have found that most articles on the internet the positive side of owning an animal but give you an honest and blunt opinion about the disadvantages of keeping each animal.
 Farming seems like a rosy, pleasant lifestyle, and in some ways it is, but there are many discouraging aspects of it too.
+I help you have ALL the information you need to make animal purchasing decisions.

 Special considerations for each Animal